 I read that East Nash is a hub for arts, live music, craft beer and some of the best food in all of Nashville.
 It’s a mostly residential neighborhood with locally owned restaurants, cafes and boutiques sprinkled throughout.
+You can read more about the neighborhoods and where to stay in Nashville here.
 The house Charlie and I stayed in with his parents was a gorgeous house situated on a golf course with a lovely front porch.
 It had 2 large bedrooms, 1 bathroom, a big living area and kitchen equipped with just about everything we needed.
 We got all of this for just $90/night per couple.
 The best part of all was that it was just a 5-7 minute drive to downtown.
 And then we joined the rest of the 21st century and signed up for Uber…

 Click the image to claim your $35

 If you are new to Airbnb, sign up using my link and receive $35 Airbnb dollars toward your next stay and I will too!
 Its a win-win! –> click here to sign up!